 A list of contacts for this partner will be displayed.
 In the example presented on the screenshot, the organisation has 3 contact persons – one person authorised to sign grants, 2 other persons with access to the project.
+For privacy reasons some entries in the table have been blurred in the screenshot below.